lolaedun/lolas-boutique/README.md

 ### Local Development

-I have created the Kindergarten Activities project using Github, from there I used [Gitpod](https://gitpod.io/) to write my code.
+I have created Lolas Boutique project using Github, from there I used [Gitpod](https://gitpod.io/) to write my code.
 Then I used commits to git followed by "git push" to my GitHub repository.
 I've deployed this project to Heroku and used "git push heroku master" to make sure my pushes to GitHub were also made to Heroku.

 This project can be ran locally by following the following steps: ( I used Gitpod for development, so the following steps will be specific to Gitpod.
 You will need to adjust them depending on your IDE.
 You can find more information about installing packages using pip and virtual environments [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 To clone the project: